 All students registered for a taught Master's programme are eligible to apply for a place on our Global Skills Award Programme.
 The programme is designed to broaden your understanding of global issues and current affairs as well as to develop personal skills which will enhance your employability.

-We accept a wide range of subjects for entry and you do not need to have necessarily studied law previously.
-Typical first degrees of our students include Economics, Politics, History, Classics, Languages, Philosophy, Geography & Psychology (among others).
+We accept a wide range of subjects for entry and you do not need to have necessarily studied Law previously.
+Typical first degrees of our students include Politics, International Relations, Economics, History, Classics, Languages, Philosophy, Geography & Psychology (among others).

 We accept a wide range of qualifications and you can find the general entry requirements for some countries on the University’s main website.
 If your country is not listed or you need further clarification, please contact the School directly at email@example.com.